Reading/Writing to Cosmos DB with FME

 Creating the collection

 Currently, FME doesn't create a spatial index if you are writing geometry out.
-I would recommend creating the database and collection manually in the Azure portal rather than using FME and then setting up indexing policy manually.
-The Azure documentation outlines the values that need to be added to support spatial indexing.
-By setting the collection up manually, you can also configure features like Autopilot mode which you can't do in FME.
+I recommend creating the database and collection manually in the Azure portal, rather than using FME, and then setting up the indexing policy manually.
+The Azure Documentation outlines the values that need to be added to support spatial indexing.
+By setting up the collection manually, you can also configure features like Autopilot mode, which is not available in FME.

 Scaling Writing

-If you want to scale the amount of data FME can write to Cosmos DB, you can use FME Server and scale the number of FME Engines.
+If you want to scale the amount of data FME can write to Cosmos DB, you can use FME Flow and scale the number of FME Engines.
 For example, I have a PostGIS table with 10 million points in it that I want to write to CosmosDB.
-On the PostGIS reader, there is a Start Feature Parameter and Max Features to Read parameter.
-I set 10 jobs off using the parameters below which read the data in blocks from PostGIS and wrote the data in parallel to Cosmos DB.
+On the PostGIS reader, there are Start Feature Parameter and Max Features to Read parameters.
+I set 10 jobs off using the parameters below, which read the data in blocks from PostGIS and wrote the data in parallel to Cosmos DB.

 FME Server Job Start Feature Max Features to Read